 Once Sandra received her teaching credential, she was hired by the district that had prepared her.
 Her first (and only) assignment was as a Spanish teacher at Lowell High School.
 Sandra taught and served as a faculty leader from then on.
 At the time of her first evaluation, Sandra learned that she and another Spanish teacher were brought in to shake up the department with their youth and new ways of teaching.
 Sandra has been shaking things up ever since.

 She likes to say that she went from stuffing envelopes in the union office to staying there all day.
 And it should be added, that she frequently stays almost all night.
-Sandra Mack has served her brothers and sisters tirelessly as a Building Representative, Area Representative, elected Executive Board officer, Vice President of the San Francisco Federation of Teachers up until merger in 1989, Vice President of the California Federation of Teachers when the number expanded to the grand total of 12, and now as Vice President for Substitutes of the United Educators of San Francisco.
+Sandra Mack has served her brothers and sisters tirelessly as a Building Representative, Area Representative, elected Executive Board officer, Vice President of the San Francisco Federation of Teachers, AFT Local 61, up until merger in 1989, Vice President of the California Federation of Teachers when the number expanded to the grand total of 12, and now as Vice President for Substitutes of the United Educators of San Francisco.

 Sandra Mack has also served as a delegate to more conventions and meetings than she would like to remember, is a delegate to the San Francisco Labor Council, and a member of the UESF bargaining team.

 Starting in 1989 when the terms of the UESF merger gave the vice presidency to the California Teachers Association, Sandra involved herself in professional organizations and activities.
 She served on WASC accrediting teams and was a member of the initial group establishing standards for National Board certification in foreign languages.

 Sandra retired after June of 2002 and intended to sit around scarfing bon-bons, walking her dog, Pepper, and reading.
 Instead, she was lured back into the fray and convinced that since she has spent a few retirement days subbing, she should run for the office of Vice President for Substitutes.
 She undertook the challenge and won her office handily.